 After all, when was the last time you thought, “I’m getting way too much appreciation, recognition, and encouragement!
 I can’t take anymore!”
 I know I’ve never had such thoughts.

 Participating in employee events is also important, whether these are large, formal events or smaller, intimate celebrations for someone’s birthday, wedding anniversary or retirement party.
-We all want commitment from our employees; the best way to get that is to show you are committed to them.
+We all want commitment from our employees and the best way to get that is to show you are committed to them.

 Train yourself to notice the good stuff, not just the wrong.
 And when you see it, reinforce it quickly, with specific feedback.

-Consider the way in which you can deliver recognition, email, verbally, monetary, a small pin or a hand written note; people are different and thrive on different levels of ‘hoopla’!
+Consider how you can deliver recognition, email, verbally, monetary, a small pin or a hand written note; people are different and thrive on different levels of “hoopla”!

 When reviewing guest letters in the morning, Lee always looked for examples of great feedback where the Cast Member is mentioned by name.
-He took a copy of the letter, attached a reward pin, wrote a personal note of thanks and sent it to the Cast Member’s Manager.
+He took a copy of the letter, attached a reward pin, wrote a personal note of thanks and sent it to the Cast Member’s manager.
 Why not the Cast Member themselves?
-Because now they get double positive feedback in the form of their manager as well as the VP Ops. – Double dip feedback indeed!
+Because now they get double positive feedback in the form of their manager as well as the vice-president of operations – double dip feedback indeed!

-Disney has other ways to dole out ARE.
+Disney has other ways to dole out A.R.E.
 The Recognise Everyday Magic toolkit makes it easy for managers to acknowledge Cast Members as they go about their daily business.
-These kits consist of Recognition Sticky Notes, Recognition Thank You cards & envelopes and Recognition Praise Cards.
+These kits consist of Recognition Sticky Notes, Recognition Thank You cards and envelopes and Recognition Praise Cards.

-Make it public – formal recognition events are important in any organisation and Disney is not exception.
+Formal recognition events are important in any organisation and Disney is no exception.
 In addition to giving out individual recognition at various events, the company honours all Cast Members with its annual Cast Holiday Celebration.
 From late November to early December, Cast Members and their families and Guests can visit any Park for free, receiving family photos, holiday gifts and special discounts on meals and merchandise.
-In addition, every dept has an annual budget for parties.
+In addition, every department has an annual budget for parties.

 The annual Partner In Excellence award is given to Cast Members for excellence in one of three categories: